MicrosoftDocs/azure-devops-docs/docs/boards/queries/query-numeric.md

    :::column-end:::
    :::column span="2":::
    A subjective unit of measure that captures the size of a bug or product backlog item.
 If you assign more effort to an item, you indicate that more work is required to implement it.
    This field <sup>3</sup> is also used to calculate team velocity and forecasting.
-It is assigned to `type=&quot;Effort&quot;` in the ProcessConfiguration file.
+It is assigned to `Effort` in the ProcessConfiguration file.

    Reference name=Microsoft.VSTS.Scheduling.Effort, Data type=Double